-Intensive and industrial systems have enormously increased the numbers of animals farmed globally and will continue to do so.
+Intensive and industrial systems have increased enormously the numbers of animals farmed globally and will continue to do so.
 Being high-input, concentrated systems, they are very demanding of resources of land, water, fertiliser and feedstuffs and produce large quantities of manure on relatively small areas of land.
 The quantity of manure produced is likely to be very much more than the land can absorb usefully, leading to N and P pollution and nitrous oxide emission.
-If animal numbers and intensification continue to increase we can expect GHG emissions from these systems to become the dominant ones from a global point of view.
+If animal numbers and intensification continue to increase, we can expect these systems to become the dominant cause of GHG emissions from a global point of view.